-Some Copenhagen School scholars argued former Prime Minister Najib Razak's decision on fake news represented a pressing security threat politically and constitutes a securitisation move (Neo, 2021).
+Some Copenhagen School scholars argued that former Prime Minister Najib Razak's decision on fake news represented a pressing security threat politically and constitutes a securitisation move (Neo 2021).
 Political issues that involve scandalous 1Malaysia Development Berhad (1MDB) and growing discontent among citizens against the ruling government were seen as a threat that led Najib's government to take measures.
-Najib's government announced that fake news posed a threat to national security and criticized the opposition for spreading it.
-Najib himself spoke publicly of how fake news had jeopardized the country's economic growth, including at the Global Transformation Forum (2017).
+Najib's government announced that fake news posed a threat to national security and criticised the opposition for spreading it.
+Najib himself spoke publicly of how fake news had jeopardised the country's economic growth, including at the Global Transformation Forum 2017 (New Straits Times 2017).
 Unfortunately, the censorship mechanism was not properly developed and transparent, leading to criticisms that his government was denying freedom of expression and information.
 Later, the act was scrapped in October 2019 after the Pakatan Harapan government came to power and claimed that fake news required a new definition.

 This article explores how activists develop communicative strategies to ensure truthful information about the electoral system is disseminated to combat fake news.
-It also investigates the various motivations influencing Bersih activists. how they mobilize others in political activism and the way they use social media to sustain large social networks.
-By using Foth and Hearn's (2007) communicative ecology framework that sees social media as an ecology; a context in which the communication process occurs, this article conceptualizes activism as a communicative process in which individuals collectively resolve political problems.
-This conception adapts Bennet and Segerberg's (2013) logic of connective action and argues that individuals use social media to connect by sharing personalized ideas and resources for activism.
-This study conceptualizes the connection formed through social media is not completely leaderless but more individual-driven.
-It addresses two main research questions: (1) What drives the Bersih activists to engage in political activism?
-(2) To what extent do they use social media to shape political content that would generate and sustain political change sentiment?
+It also investigates the various motivations influencing Bersih activists, how they mobilise others in political activism and the way they use social media to sustain large social networks.
+By using Foth and Hearn's (2007) communicative ecology framework that sees social media as an ecology-a context in which the communication process occurs-this article conceptualises activism as a communicative process in which individuals collectively resolve political problems.
+This conception adapts Bennet and Segerberg's (2013) logic of connective action and argues that individuals use social media to connect by sharing personalised ideas and resources for activism.
+This study conceptualises that the connection formed through social media is not completely leaderless but more individual-driven.
+It addresses two main research questions: (1) What drives the Bersih activists to engage in political activism?; and (2) To what extent do they use social media to shape political content that would generate and sustain political change sentiment?